samueltenka/FuncRegex/README.md

 This is a slice of an (interpreter-maker)-making project I started in summer 2011.
+I worked in Python (2.7).

 ************